red-axe/am-editor/docs/docs/README.md

 ## Features

--   Out of the box, it provides dozens of rich plug-ins to meet most needs
+-   Out of the box, it provides dozens of rich plugins to meet most needs
--   High extensibility, in addition to the basic plug-in of `mark`, inline`, and `block`type, we also provide`card`component combined with`React`, `Vue` and other front-end libraries to render the plug-in UI
+-   High extensibility, in addition to the basic plugin of `mark`, inline`, and `block`type, we also provide`card`component combined with`React`, `Vue` and other front-end libraries to render the plugin UI
 -   Rich multimedia support, not only supports pictures, audio and video, but also supports insertion of embedded multimedia content
 -   Support Markdown syntax
 -   The engine is written in pure JavaScript and does not rely on any front-end libraries.
-Plug-ins can be rendered using front-end libraries such as `React` and `Vue`.
+Plugins can be rendered using front-end libraries such as `React` and `Vue`.
 Easily cope with complex architecture
 -   Built-in collaborative editing program, ready to use with lightweight configuration
 -   Compatible with most of the latest mobile browsers